Laemmi/composer-installer/README.md

 laemmi-composer-installer
 =========================

 A composer plugin, to install differenty types of composer packages in custom directories outside the default composer default installation path which is in the `vendor` folder.
+Insall YOURLS Plugins in custom directory.
+Give plugin the type "yourls-plugin".

 Installation
 ------------